atxpatrickk/Julia-ROS-Pipeline/README.md

 Future Efforts
 ==============

-The existing `launch_julia_turtlebot.py` script only runs a basic julia script and reads data back.
-The v2, `launch_julia_turtlebot_v2.py`, will work with vicon data and run more complex julia scripts.
+The already built `launch_julia_turtlebot.py` script only runs a basic/elementary julia script and reads simple (for proof of concept) data back.
+The v2, `launch_julia_turtlebot_v2.py`, is intended to work with vicon data and run more complex julia scripts.
+This script, however, is a work in progress and will likely require the utilization of one of the two ros packages provided within the vicon lab.